 The therapeutic use of essential oils in the framework of aromatherapy has become a fact of life.
 As aromatherapy has grown and diversified it has become clear that the idea of generating scientific data to convince the medical mainstream has given way to an understanding that the most rewarding features of essential oil use cannot be adequately described with the language of reductionism, but rather with narratives from more wholistic disciplines.
-Nonetheless this Part III of the PIA Masters series focuses on those aspects of essential oil therapy which do correspond to the western pharmacological paradigm.
+Nonetheless, this Part III of the PIA Masters series focuses on those aspects of essential oil therapy which do correspond to the western pharmacological paradigm.

 Part III will guide the reader quickly and easily through the precautions to safe and effective applications of essential oils.
-Specific attention is given to combining pertinent practical information with an overview over the latest research results acknowledging the efficacy of essential oils for a broad variety of conditions.
+Specific attention is given to combining pertinent practical information with an overview of the latest research results acknowledging the efficacy of essential oils for a broad variety of conditions.

 1 What is Aromatherapy?